theneilmodi/InstaScraper/README.md

 #Problems

 - Sometimes there might be a couple of pictures that repeat
-- You might not get all the images you want the first time (not often, changing the imagesToGet variable in the .js file helps with that)
+- You might not get all the images you want the first time (not often, but changing the imagesToGet variable in the .js file helps with that)